 where

 A rational function is said to be nondegenerate if its numerator and denominator have no zero in common.
-Scherer and T\"{u}rke \cite{scherer1989algebraic} introduced an equivalent and more practical characterization of A-stability, as follows (see also \cite{scherer1994complete}).
+Scherer and T\"{u}rke \cite{scherer1989algebraic} introduced the following equivalent but more practical characterization of A-stability (see also \cite{scherer1994complete}).

 \begin{thm} [Scherer and T\"{u}rke, 1989] Let $(\AAA,\bb)$ be the coefficients of an $s$-stage RK method with nondegenerate stability function.
-The method is A-stable if and only if there exists an $s\times s$ positive-semidefinite symmetric matrix $\mathbf{R}$ such that $\mathbf{R}\ee = \bb$ and $\AAA ^T\mathbf{R} + \mathbf{R}\AAA - \bb\bb^T$ is positive-semidefinite. \end{thm}
+The method is A-stable if and only if there exists an $s\times s$ positive-semidefinite symmetric matrix $\mathbf{R}$ such that $\mathbf{R}\ee = \bb$ and $\MM := \AAA ^T\mathbf{R} + \mathbf{R}\AAA - \bb\bb^T$ is positive-semidefinite. \end{thm}

-Whereas $\eqref{AstabCond}$ defines A-stability of an RK method in terms of the stability function $\eqref{RKstabfunc}$ and every value $z \in \CC$, the characterization given by theorem~\eqref{thm:thm1} provides necessary and sufficient conditions for A-stability directly in terms of the coefficients of the RK schemes $(\AAA,\bb)$.
+Whereas $\eqref{AstabCond}$ defines A-stability of an RK method in terms of the stability function $\eqref{RKstabfunc}$ and every value $z \in \CC$, the characterization given by Theorem~\eqref{thm:thm1} provides necessary and sufficient conditions for A-stability directly in terms of the coefficients of the RK scheme $(\AAA,\bb)$.
 Such a characterization is more convenient for designing A-stable schemes via numerical optimization.